 Nanotechnology has been used in sunscreens for many years.
 To date, the Cancer Council's assessment, drawing on the best available evidence, is that nanoparticulates used in sunscreens do not pose a risk.
 However, we continue to monitor research and welcome any new research that sheds more light on this topic.

 Sunscreen formulas and their components are regulated through the Therapeutic Goods Administration (TGA).
 In early 2009, the TGA conducted an updated review of the scientific literature in relation to the use of nanoparticulate zinc oxide and titanium dioxide in sunscreens.

 The TGA review concluded that the potential for titanium dioxide and zinc oxide nanoparticles in sunscreens to cause adverse effects depends primarily upon the ability of the nanoparticles to reach viable skin cells; and to date, the current weight of evidence suggests that titanium dioxide and zinc oxide nanoparticles do not reach viable skin cells; rather, they remain on the surface of the skin and in the outer layer of the skin that is composed of non-viable cells.

 Cancer Council looks closely at TGA's advice, as well as our own evidence-based reviews.
 There is no credible evidence that sunscreens containing nanoparticles pose a health risk.
-Sunscreen has been scientifically proven to reduce the risk of melanoma and non-melanoma skin cancer.
+Sunscreen has been scientifically proven to reduce the risk of melanoma and other skin cancers.